-It is possible to see in the process of the formation of the rule "the law is according to the school of Hillel" a prototype for the method of formation of the individual status rules.
-The formulation of the rule "the law is according to Hillel" began with a social and political process, became accepted as a rule of decision making in the time of the Tannaim, and in the time of the Amoraim was expanded into a binding and very stringent rule.
-The rule that the law is according to Rabbi Akiva was accepted in a similar way.
-Historical and personal circumstances created the superior status of Rabbi Akiva among the scholars of his generation.
-After the years of persecution, after the rebellion of Bar Kokhba and the destruction of Yavneh and the southern region as a whole, the students of Rabbi Akiva created a center of Torah study in the Galilee.
-Although no one officially announced that "the law is always according to Rabbi Akiva" and no voice from heaven proclaimed it, his students, who led the Torah centers in the Galilee, continued to teach Torah in the way of their teacher and passed on his teachings.
+It is possible to see in the process of the formation of the rule “the law is according to the school of Hillel” a prototype for the method of formation of the individual status rules.
+The formulation of the rule “the law is according to Hillel” began with a social and political process, became accepted as a rule of decision-making in the time of the Tannaim, and in the time of the Amoraim was expanded into a binding and very stringent rule.
+The rule that the law is according to Rabbi ‘Akiva was accepted in a similar way.
+Historical and personal circumstances created the superior status of Rabbi ‘Akiva among the scholars of his generation.
+After the years of persecution, after the rebellion of Bar Kokhba and the destruction of Yavneh and the southern region as a whole, the students of Rabbi ‘Akiva created a center of Torah study in the Galilee.
+Although no one officially announced that “the law is always according to Rabbi ‘Akiva” and no voice from heaven proclaimed it, his students, who led the Torah centers in the Galilee, continued to teach Torah in the way of their teacher and passed on his teachings.

-After the teaching of Rabbi Akiva was established as the foundation of Rabbi's Mishnah, its halachic authority was strengthened to the point that Rabbi Yochanan proclaimed " the law is according to Rabbi Akiva when he differs from a colleague".
+After the teaching of Rabbi ‘Akiva was established as the foundation of Rabbi’s Mishnah, its halachic authority was strengthened to the point that Rabbi Yoḥanan proclaimed “ the law is according to Rabbi ‘Akiva when he differs from a colleague”.

-Of the students of Rabbi Akiva, Rabbi Yossi achieved the status of seniority among his colleagues.
-This status was accepted by the sages in the next generation, including their leader, Rabbi Yehudah HaNasi.
-Rabbi Yehudah bar Ilai, the "opening speaker at every gathering" also achieved a lofty public stature and thus merited to become second in the hierarchy of legal decision making.
-Rabbi Shimon and Rabbi Meir did not achieve a similar status in the academy, perhaps because the course of their lives compelled them to distance themselves from the circle of the sages or because their method of study was not accepted by the majority and most of the scholars of the next generation did not come from their academies.
+Of the students of Rabbi ‘Akiva, Rabbi Yose achieved the status of seniority among his colleagues.
+This status was accepted by the sages in the next generation, including their leader, Rabbi Yehudah Ha-Nasi.
+Rabbi Yehudah bar Il’ai, the “opening speaker at every gathering” also achieved a lofty public stature and thus merited to become second in the hierarchy of legal decision making.
+Rabbi Shim’on and Rabbi Me’ir did not achieve a similar status in the academy, perhaps because the course of their lives compelled them to distance themselves from the circle of the sages or because their method of study was not accepted by the majority and most of the scholars of the next generation did not come from their academies.

-Rabbi Yochanan formulated the rules for decision making between these students of Rabbi Akiva, according to the social reality and the halachic tradition that became accepted during the intervening generations.
+Rabbi Yoḥanan formulated the rules for decision making between these students of Rabbi ‘Akiva, according to the social reality and the halachic tradition that became accepted during the intervening generations.

 The following story reveals something about the nature of the formulation of the decision-making process in the time of the Tannaim, before the rules:

-It once happened that Rabbi Shimon ben Gamliel and rabbi Yehudah and Rabbi Yossi were reclining at their meal in Acre when the Sabbath began.
-Rabban Shimon ben Gamliel said to Rabbi Yossi: "My master, shall we interrupt our meal because of the Sabbath?"
-He replied "Everyday you prefer my opinions to that of Rabbi Yehudah and now you prefer his opinion over mine?
-Do you want to seduce the queen with me in the house?" {based on Ester 7:8, meaning "Do you want to embarrass me by ruling according to him in front of me?
-He replied: "If that is the case let us not stop lest the law will become so established for generations.
-It was said that they did not move from there until they established the law in accordance with Rabbi Yossi.
+It once happened that Rabbi Shim’on ben Gamli’el and Rabbi Yehudah and Rabbi Yose were reclining at their meal in Acre when the Sabbath began.
+Rabban Shim’on ben Gamli’el said to Rabbi Yose: “My master, shall we interrupt our meal because of the Sabbath?”
+He replied “Every day you prefer my opinions to that of Rabbi Yehudah and now you prefer his opinion over mine?
+Do you want to seduce the queen with me in the house?” [based on Esth 7:8, meaning “Do you want to embarrass me by ruling according to him in front of me?”]
+He replied: “If that is the case let us not stop lest the law will become so established for generations.
+It was said that they did not move from there until they established the law in accordance with Rabbi Yose.